awslabs/landing-zone-accelerator-on-aws/source/mkdocs/docs/user-guide/replacement-variables.md

 Global replacement variables defined in `replacements-config.yaml` can also be referenced from policy files using the `${ACCEL_LOOKUP::CUSTOM:VARIABLE_NAME}` syntax.

-For example, given the following content in `replacements-config`:
+For example, given the following content in `replacements-config.yaml`:

 ```yaml
 globalReplacements: